See the previous chapter…

 Magnetic courses are used for three reasons:

-2. On vessels with more than one steering compass, also more deviation tables are in use; hence only a magnetic or true course is plotted in the chart.
+- On vessels with more than one steering compass, also more deviation tables are in use; hence only a magnetic or true course is plotted on the chart.

-3. Bearings taken with a handheld compass often don't require a correction for deviation, and are therefore useful to plot in the chart as magnetic courses.
+- Bearings taken with a hand bearing compass often don't require a correction for deviation, and are therefore useful to plot on the chart as magnetic courses.

-Note, that the actual course lines the navigator draws (plots) in the chart are always true courses, unless labeled as mc or cc.
+Note, that the actual course lines the navigator draws (plots) on the chart are always true courses, unless labeled as mc or cc.

 Glossary